andreaschar15/FeurStagram/Readme.md

 - 🔧 **Pull requests** - Improvements and fixes are appreciated
 - 📋 **Copy it** - Use the code however you want
 - ✨ **Enhance it** - Build something even better

+## Donations

+If you find this project useful and want to support its development, you can send a donation via Bitcoin:

+**BTC:** `bc1qa0xyd9n0fy0hhk2mzg5g5zy8l7lc0t728f0jnq`

+Your support is greatly appreciated! 🙏

 ## License